feedhenry-staff/wfm-doc/Getting-Started.md

 A Field Workforce Management (WFM) application connects a business' back-office with its fleet of mobilized employees.
 FeedHenry WFM leverages commoditized mobile hardware, making use of each employee's mobile phone.

 ## WFM Structure
 WFM 2 consists of a set of reusable modules.
-A demo application is provided that showcases how these modules can be assembled into an application.
+A demo application is provided as a project template that showcases how these modules can be assembled into an application.

 ### WFM Modules
 WFM modules are packaged and distributed via [npm](https://www.npmjs.com/).
-They are best included in your application using [browserify](http://browserify.org/).
-WFM modules will export one or more of:
+They are designed to be included in your application using [browserify](http://browserify.org/).
+WFM modules exports one or more of:

 * Angular.js directives or services providing client-side functionality for both the mobile and portal clients.
 * Express.js routes providing a REST API to be consumed by the client-side portions of the module.
-* FeedHenry sync configurations for seamlessly enabling data synchronization of a module's data.
+* FeedHenry sync configurations for enabling data synchronization of a module's data.

 Refer to the READMEs of the respective modules for details on their purpose and consumption.